Bit-Apps-Pro/bit-smtp/readme.txt

 == Changelog ==

+= 1.2.2 (04 Jan, 2026) =
+* fix: mail sending is not working some hosting provider due to sender is not set
+* chore: ui updated
+* chore: tested with latest wordpress version

 = 1.2.1 (10 Nov, 2025) =
-* chore: updated tested wordpress version
+* chore: tested with latest wordpress version
 * chore: ui updated

 = 1.2 (08 Nov, 2025) =